two hyenas sitting in lush grass looking off to the left of the frame

 Obviously we're not suggesting things are the same in Kenya and Tanzania – of course not!
 Just that the differences in the main safari region of each country aren't very great, relatively speaking.

-Here are four important things they have in common:
+Here are five important things they have in common:

 • A shared language (Swahili) and history